c-layer/contracts/tutorials/12-AdvancedSale.md

 ##### 4- Buy tokens

 The sale is currently close.
 You therefore have two options now.
-You may either call the day and retry tomorrow, or speed things up by updating once again the planning.
+You may either call it a day and retry tomorrow, or speed things up by updating once again the planning.

 Let's start it now!
 ```javascript